GerritCodeReview/homepage/pages/site/docs/Scaling.md

 The Gerrit MultiMaster plug-in describes how to setup a single site multi-master with a shared storage back-end for git repository data.
-However, there are currently no known sites using the open source MM technology yet.
+However, there are currently no known sites using the open-source MM technology yet.
 The google hosted gerrit-review site currently runs in multi-site multi-master mode, but it relies on proprietary technology to do so.